Behaviors, Emotions And Feelings: How They Work Together

 Because of this, people can experience the same situation and walk away feeling very differently from each other.

 Even the explanation of emotions and feelings make them sound very similar.
-The differences between the two basically break down to the fact that emotions happen as a result of a physical response within your brain.
+The differences between the two basically boil down to the fact that emotions happen as a result of a physical response within your brain.
 Feelings are what happens as a response to the emotional experience that you have.

-Because your emotions create a physical response within your mind and your feelings are consciously something that you’re thinking about, they can have an impact on your behavior.
+Because your emotions create a physical response within your mind and your feelings are consciously something that you’re thinking about, they can both have an impact on your behavior.

 For example, if you’re walking down the street at night and think that someone is following you, you may experience fear.
 This can cause your body to react in a way that initiates your fight or flight response.
 When you feel fear, it can impact your behavior.
 You may decide to walk faster, or you may decide to quickly go into a building where you can’t continue to be followed.
 If someone was walking behind you, and you didn’t feel fearful because of it, your behavior would be different.
+You might also sense that someone nearby needs help, and feel worried for them or called to help.
+This is called prosocial behavior.

 If you always allow your feelings to control your behavior, you may find that life and your relationships are harder than they need to be.
 Because your feelings are based on your perception of certain events, they can lead you astray.